dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T830: Combining incentives with regulations protects the environment.
+### T830: A balanced approach of incentives and regulations protects the environment.

 |Support|
 |---|